Skip to main content

 Q: How much do I need to pay if I’m receiving the Achievement Award?
 Is there a payment plan?

-You can either pay your full amount minus $1500, or you can pay the full amount, and once your Achievement Award is applied, you will receive a refund of your paid amount back (make sure you set up direct deposit on ONE.UF if you chose this option).
-For payment plan questions, please speak with the UF Bursar.
-Their contact is in the section below.
+You may either pay your full balance minus the amount you have been awarded, or pay in full and receive a refund once the award is applied (set up direct deposit on ONE.UF if you choose this option).
+For payment plan questions, please contact the UF Bursar’s Office.

 Q: Do I need to pay a tuition deposit?